citadel-tech/coinswap/docs/workshop.md

 ---

 ### **Demo**
 In this segment, we will set up a complete swap marketplace with multiple makers and takers on our systems.
 Participants will role-play as takers and makers, performing a multi-hop swap with each other.
-We will monitor the live system logs on our laptops to observe the progress of the swap in real time.
+We will monitor the live system logs on our laptops to observe the progress of the swap in real-time.

 If time permits, we will conduct another swap round with a malicious maker who drops out during the swap.
 This will demonstrate the recovery process and highlight any potential traces left on the blockchain.